MaverickC2/homebridge-honeywell-vam/README.md

-# homebridge-honeywell-tuxedo-touch
+# homebridge-honeywell-tuxedo-touch-vk
-Homebridge plugin for the [Honeywell Tuxedo Touch Wifi security system](https://www.honeywellhome.com/us/en/products/security/security-systems/tuxwifiw-white-tuxedo-touch-7-in-graphic-touchscreen-tuxwifiw/).
+Homebridge plugin for the Honeywell Vista Automation Module.

-This plugin exposes the Honeywell Tuxedo Touch Wifi unit as a security system accessory in Homekit through [Homebridge](http://homebridge.io)
+This plugin exposes the Honeywell VAM Wifi unit as a security system accessory in Homekit through [Homebridge](http://homebridge.io)

+VAM is similar to Tuxedo but never made a strong presence and has been abandoned.
+This is a hacked up fork of a Tuxedo plugin to work with VAM v6.2.9.
+It relies on HTTP rather than HTTPS as VAM must use TLS 1.1 which has been obsoleted so virtually nothing will talk to it anymore.
+This means the Homebridge plugin must be on the same local network/VNET as the VAM unless you want to fight with a TLS proxy.
+Not all unused code has been removed because I built this for personal use and don't care at this time.

 ## Installation